As wildfires get worse, smoke spreads, stokes health worries

 As she fled with her boyfriend ahead of the fire that destroyed Paradise on the morning of Nov.
 8, 2018, Norton said the smoke was so thick “it was like midnight.”

-A few days later, she went back to work at a hospital in Chico, about 15 miles from Paradise.
+A few days later, she went back to work at a hospital in Chico, about 15 miles (24 kilometers) miles from Paradise.
 But smoke from the still-burning fire had made it inside the facility.

 There weren’t enough face masks to go around so Norton said she went without one for several days.